getwurl/wurl/README.md

 - Is now a library in addition to a CLI which makes it possible for rust programmers to programmatically control wurl
 - Supports control frames
-- Follows the unix philosophy, and is just as pipe-friendly as wsta
+- Follows the UNIX philosophy, and is just as pipe-friendly as wsta
 - Supports musl-based OSes (like alpine linux)
 - Supports LibreSSL-based OSes??
 - OSes via first-party distributed docker image